Livda/WorkHard/cit/systems/SummerExam2015.md

 The system is in a __safe__ state.

-##d) Draw a time-line to show the execution of each of there processes for the _Shortest Reaming Time_ scheduling algorithm.
+##d) Draw a time-line to show the execution of each of there processes for the _Shortest Remaining Time_ scheduling algorithm.
 Calculate the turnaround and normalised turnaround times. (_8 marks_)

 | __Process Time__ | __Arrival Time__ | __Service Time__|
 |:----------------:|:----------------:|:---------------:|